andreassommer/ifdiff/README.md

 # First Run Prerequisites

 Before using IFDIFF, it is mandatory to run the `make_mtreeplus` script once.
 After starting Matlab, change to the IFDIFF directory and type `make_mtreeplus`.
 This scripts generates a modified copy of Matlab's own parser class `mtree`, on which IFDIFF heavily relies.

-It is also advisable to initialize the paths needed for IFDIFF by invoking `initPaths();` once on every new matlab session.
+It is advisable to initialize the paths needed for IFDIFF by invoking `initIFDIFF();` once on every new matlab session.

 </br>